ERP implementation plan (ERP implementation process guide)

 We’ve created this guide to help you plan your ERP implementation from start to finish.
 Packed with real-world advice, expert tips, and quick step-by-step breakdowns, we’ll cover:

-• How to implement an ERP system in seven simple to follow steps
+• How to implement an ERP system in seven simple-to-follow steps

 • Creating an effective change management plan (and who should be helping you implement it)